 Brushing should happen every day.
 Why?

-Hair - grows constantly, so breeds with hair instead of fur require haircuts.
-Unless you're up to the task, leave fancy clipping to the professional dog groomers.
+Hair grows constantly, so breeds with hair instead of fur require haircuts.
+Unless you're up to the task, leave clipping to the professional dog groomers.

 Mixing an egg with your dog's food occasionally will keep his coat nice and shiny!
 Make sure there are no mats or tangles in his coat before you bathe, or they will only become worse!
 So brush, then bathe.
 Also, rinse out the shampoo completely from his coat to avoid itchy skin.

 Ticks?
-Sometimes you may come across a tick while grooming.
-Try putting oil of oregano on them - it should kill a tick.
+Sometimes you may come across a tick while grooming your dog.
+Grab a pair of tweezers or a Tick Key to slowly but firmly pull it out.
 Always be sure to get the head out of your dog as well as the body of the tick!

 Try putting hemp or fish oil from health food stores in their food, as they are both great for a dog's skin.
 If you can see little black specks on your pet's belly, it is a sure sign of fleas.
 Consult your vet, or try this homemade flea shampoo remedy: 1 cup of Palm Olive or Ivory (liquid) soap and 4 cups of water.